Apply for a rebate

 - For individuals, a legible copy of their current (not expired) California driver’s license.

-- For applicants applying for a standard rebate, a completed and signed IRS Form 4506-T. Alternate proof of income, such as recent tax returns, may be submitted as approved by the Administrator.
+- For applicants applying for a standard rebate, a completed and signed IRS Form 4506-T. Alternate proof of income, such as a transcript obtained directly from the IRS, may be submitted as approved by the Administrator.

-- Option B: One completed Household Summary Form and a completed IRS Form 4506-T for every household member age 17 and older.
+- A completed IRS Form 4506-T for every household member age 17 and older.

 Important: If you do not submit the required supporting documentation within 14 calendar days, the Administrator will release the reserved rebate funds back to the CVRP, and you will have to submit a new application.
 Rebate checks must be cashed within six months of the date on the check.
 Checks not cashed within this timeframe will be cancelled, and the rebate amount will be returned to the CVRP.